FedCF: Fair Federated Conformal Prediction: Proofs

 \subsubsection{Client-Side Estimates}

-Since each client operates independently with its own dataset, we can derive interval bounds for terms $\circled{I}$ and $\circled{II}$.
-For the point estimates approach, we use maximum likelihood estimators (MLEs) for each term, providing the tightest estimates.
+Since each client operates independently with its own dataset, we can derive interval bounds for terms $\circled{I}$ and $\circled{II}$ assuming \emph{partial exchangeability}.
+For the point estimates approach, we use maximum likelihood estimators (MLEs) for each term, providing the tightest estimates assuming \emph{partial IID}.

 \begin{restatable}{lemma}{lemClientFairCov} For each client $k$, group $g$, positive label $\tilde{y}$, and threshold $\lambda$, we get the following interval bounds: